Eschatology

 The Church Fathers and subsequent theologians have developed a rich understanding of heavenly existence.
 St. John Chrysostom emphasizes that heaven is not merely a place but a state of being: “Heaven is not so much a place as it is a condition of the soul” (Homilies on Matthew).

 St. Augustine, in The City of God, describes the eternal Sabbath of heaven: “There we shall rest and see, see and love, love and praise.
-This is what shall be in the end without end” (Book XXII, Chapter 30).
-This Trinitarian formula—rest, vision, and love—captures the essence of beatific existence.
+This is what shall be in the end without end” (De Civitate Dei XXII, 30).
+This fourfold formula captures the essence of beatific existence: contemplative rest, divine vision, perfect love, and eternal worship.

 class HeavenlyExistence {